vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/advanced-components/vtexventures-livestreaming.md

 1. In the events list, click on the desired live event's arrow button (in the `Action` column).
 2. Change its status to `Finalized` by toggling the `Status` button.

-> ⚠️ Warning
->
-> The live shopping completion process may take a while.
+> ⚠️ The live shopping completion process may take a while.
 Do not close the page until the `Finalized` status is green, as shown in the image below.

 ![finalized-status](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtexventures-livestreaming-12.png)